jlyheden/docker-patcher-systemd/README.md

 WantedBy=multi-user.target
 ```

-Then run like this in a systemd timer:
+And then, to run the patcher script on a cron schedule (below works on Debian 10):

 ```
 $ cat /etc/systemd/system/docker.patcher.service